xuzpgroup/YingjieZhao/README.md

 The bash script to copy the relax.dump file (generated from MD simulations) in batches;
 The C# code to convert relax.dump to PointSet (txt type flies).

+The MKXYZ directory includes:
+The bash script to copy the xyz file (generated from MD simulations) in batches;
+The C# code to cut the xyz file in the specific frame.

 The UnsupervisedLearning directory includes:
 The code of K-means algorithm;
 The label results for different models.